josh-mchugh/programming-scala/chapter-3/README.md

 # Chapter 3
 In this chapter we compare Java to Scala with some code.
 We will compare the conciseness of scala.
+We see how Java and Scala are similar and how they differ.
+Scala brings a lot of new functionaliy to the JVM but how to becareful because Scala and Java do differ.

 ## Greetings.java & Greetings.scala
 In this example we demonstrate that Scala can reduce a lot of cerefmony that Java brings such as class declaration, static main, semi-colons, and static references to System.out and typer inferance.